- Book car rental with a University-approved car rental agency.

 Reporting an incident

-- For claims involving CU-Boulder, CU Denver or CU Anschutz Medical Campus vehicles, contact the accident liaison in the Parking and Transportation Services Department at 303-492-7152.
+- For claims involving CU-Boulder, CU Denver or CU Anschutz Medical Campus vehicles, contact the accident liaison in the Transportation Services Department at 303-492-7152.
 The accident liaison will gather all necessary information and submit the claim to URM.

 - For claims involving UCCS campus vehicles, submit an online claim to URM.